wurstscript/WurstScript/manual.md

 	endpackage

-The variable x is usable in package B but it is not exported from B. So in the package C we cannot use the variable x.
+The variable x is usable in package B but it is not exported from B. So in package C we cannot use the variable x.
 We could fix this by simply importing A into C but sometimes you want to avoid those imports.
-Then you can use public imports.
-Those imports will export everything which is imported.
+Using public imports solves this problem because they will export everything that is imported.
 Thus the following code will work:

 	package A
 		public constant x = 5